pluralsight/guides/in-review/front-end-javascript/filter-components-in-angularjs/article.md

     [Plunker](https://plnkr.co/edit/kLVpQiianqKOXrTGExbi?p=preview) for filter in JavaScript

 ## Currency

-- Angular provides a better way to formating the price and display on page.
-- [Currency](https://docs.angularjs.org/api/ng/filter/currency) filter formats number as currency.
-- Currency filter formats the number to proper decimal points(like $25.70).
-- Currency filter can be used in HTML Template as well as in JavaScript.
+Angular provides a better way to format a price and display it on page.
+The [currency](https://docs.angularjs.org/api/ng/filter/currency) filter formats a number as currency, setting hte number to the proper decimal value (like $25.70).
+This filter can be used in HTML Template as well as in JavaScript.

     **In HTML Template**